SUBSCRIBE to

 ph.
 415/502-1121

-Carmelina’s is the only taqueria in San Francisco where you shouldn’t be surprised to see a stethoscope draped around the neck of the person at the next table.
-That is, if you can find an open table here in UCSF's Millberry Student Union food court, where students, faculty, campus staff, visitors, and the odd pigeon all elbow for space.
-Seafood burritos and plantains aplenty.
-Chicken molé on Mondays!
+Carmelina's is the only taqueria in San Francisco where you shouldn’t be surprised to see a stethoscope draped around the neck of the person in line in front of you.
+Good luck, though, finding an open table here in UCSF's Millberry Student Union food court, where students, faculty, campus staff, visitors, and more than a few pigeons all elbow for space.
+Seafood burritos and plantains aplenty daily; chicken mole on Mondays!
+Breakfast available, too.
 Credit cards accepted.
 Closed Friday and Saturday evenings, Sundays, and university holidays.

 Will My Health Be Violated?